 - The connotation of “eyesore”, an unpleasant sight in a public place, spins in Jane Franklin’s community inspired work EyeSoar.
 Space is getting tighter and longtime businesses nestle within changes and new development in an industrial neighborhood.
 EyeSoar is a tribute to the S Four Mile Run Drive, Arlington neighborhood, its landscape and the people who call it home.

-- Rob Priore premiers a new work for Jane Franklin Dance that explores themes of commitment and expression.
-Serious fun ensues.
-Be ready for surprising movement and a delightful take on partnership.
+- Rob Priore premiers a new work for Jane Franklin Dance that explores commitment and expression.
+Surprising movement shapes a delightful take on connection and family.

 Lubber Run Amphitheatre